it-innovation/sam/doc/behaviour.rst

    This method invocation may throw `Exception` to its callers.

+.. function:: savesMethodInLocal(String method, String localVarName)

+   This method matches any method name and stores the result in the given local variable.

 .. function:: hasParam(String method, String type, String paramVar, int pos)

    This method has a parameter with the given name and position (starting from 0).